 With this method, you will be able to:

-- Save time creating web content and social media,
+- Save time creating content for your website or blog and social media,

-- Save money on content creation and unnecessary web marketing costs,
+- Save money on content creation and unnecessary online marketing channels,

-- Determine which marketing channels you should invest more of your time, budget, and efforts on,
+- Determine which channels you should invest more of your budget, time, and your efforts on,

-- Invest most of your time and efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat methods, sites, software, and anything designed to flaunt or violate the policies and terms of service of sites like Google, YouTube, Facebook, etc..
+In fact, we strongly urge you to avoid using black hat sites, tools, methods, and anything that violates the policies and terms of service of services like Google, Facebook, LinkedIn, etc..

-(Automating your web traffic doesn’t require using black hat methods!)
+(Web traffic automation doesn’t require using black hat methods!)

-What we are focusing in this series of articles is not to game online services or bypass their terms of service, but to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites frequented by your target audience.
+The focus of this series of articles is not to manipulate online services or break their terms of service, but to show you how to automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites visited by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most business owners lack the time, human resources and budget to engage in the kind of content marketing that many online experts are prescribing.
-What you want to do, then, is be strategic with your limited budget, resources, and time.
+As we’ve just seen in the previous section, most small businesses lack the time, human resources and financial means to engage in the kind of content marketing that most experts prescribe.
+What you want to do, then, is be strategic with your limited time, resources, and budget.

-So, instead of choosing this approach, which is very time-consuming …
+So, instead of using this time-consuming approach …

-(Posting content to different marketing channels one at a time is extremely time-consuming!)
+(Posting content to individual marketing channels can be extremely time-consuming!)

-Why not opt for this approach instead …
+Why not opt for a smarter, time-saving approach like the one shown below instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)